 - Receiving: the printer is receiving the job from the computer - Waiting to process: the job has been received by the printer and is waiting to be rendered (for jobs submitted through the Embedded Web Server only) - Processing: the printer is parsing and rendering the job - Preparing to print: the printer is performing writing system checks before printing the job - Waiting to print: the job is waiting for the print engine to become free to proceed with printing - Waiting for nest: the printer is set up with Nesting=On and is waiting for other jobs in order to complete the nest and proceed with printing - On hold: the job was sent with the on hold for preview option and is on hold - NOTE: Do not send a job for preview with more than 64 pages, this may cause the driver software to crash. - NOTE: If the printer hangs up while printing a job, and the queue facility is turned on, the partially printed job will appear in the queue as on hold when the printer is next turned on.
-When you resume the job, it will start printing at the page at which it was interrupted. - On hold for paper: the job cannot be printed because the right paper is not loaded in the printer, or because the active roll is uncuttable and so the printer cannot automatically switch to the standby roll.
-Load the required paper, see Paper handling on page 33, and click Continue to resume the job. - On hold for accounting: the job cannot be printed because the printer requires all jobs to have an account ID: enter the account ID and then click Continue to resume the job - To set an account ID, see Require account ID on page 26. - Printing - Drying - Cutting paper - Ejecting page - Canceling: the job is being canceled, but will remain in the printer job queue - Deleting: the job is being deleted from the printer - Printed - Canceled: the job has been canceled by the printer

-- Canceled by user - Empty job: the job does not contain anything to print
+When you resume the job, it will start printing at the page at which it was interrupted. - On hold for paper: the job can't be printed because the right paper is not loaded in the printer.
+Load the required paper, see Paper handling on page 32, and click Continue to resume the job - On hold for accounting: the job can't be printed because the printer requires all jobs to have an account ID: enter the account ID and then click Continue to resume the job - TIP: To set an account ID, see Require account ID (T1300 series) on page 26. - Printing - Drying - Cutting paper - Ejecting page - Canceling: the job is being canceled, but will remain in the printer job queue - Deleting: the job is being deleted from the printer - Printed - Canceled: the job has been canceled by the printer - Canceled by user - Empty job: the job does not contain anything to print